 I am a Registered Psychotherapist with 15 years of experience in mental health advocacy and support.

-I work with adults and adolescents, helping clients explore their inner lives and make meaning of their experiences.
+I help my clients explore their inner lives and make meaning of their experiences.
 I draw mainly from relational therapy in my practice.
-This means that I work with my clients to identify how relationships, past and present, may be contributing to emotional distress.
-It also means that my approach is informed by the ways power, privilege and systemic forms of oppression impact overall mental health.
-I believe that mutually satisfying relationships are essential to our well-being and I aim to foster this in my sessions.
+This means that I work with my clients to identify how patterns of relational experience may be contributing to emotional distress.
+I believe that mutually satisfying relationships are essential to our well-being, and that by developing a new relational model in therapy, it is possible to create the conditions for a life in which one feels more connected and alive.
 I believe that making meaning out of our experiences and having others bear witness to them fosters healing and growth.

 About me

 I have an MA in Counselling Psychology.
-Prior to this, my educational background includes a diploma in Child and Youth Work, a BA in International Development Studies, and graduate courses in Community Economic Development.
+My other educational background includes a diploma in Child and Youth Work, a BA in International Development Studies, courses in Community Economic Development and in Psychoanalytic thought.
 Over the last fifteen years, I have worked with a diverse group of people: youth and families, elders, young women and trans people, as well as in broader community initiatives.
-I continue to be active in community organizing, mutual aid and as a board member for a not for profit.
-This work, and my activism has taught me much about the human experience and has helped shape me into the therapist I am today.
+I continue to be active in community organizing and mutual aid.
+My work and my activism have taught me much about the human experience and has helped shape me into the therapist I am today.

 Approach

-I operate from a feminist, anti-racist and class conscious perspective with the goal of fostering agency, accountability and well being in individuals who want to be agents of change in their lives and in the world around them.
-I also strive to provide an outlet for the fear, sadness and rage that comes from bearing witness to and being the victim of systemic injustice and violence.
-I recognize that systemic issues will not be remedied through individual solutions, and make space for the contradictions that exist in this work.
-I offer a non-pathologizing approach to mental health that considers the individual, relational, material and systemic conditions of my clients lives.
+I operate from a feminist, anti-racist and class conscious perspective with the goal of fostering agency, accountability and well-being in individuals who want to be agents of change in their lives.
+I offer a non-pathologizing approach to mental health that considers the individual, relational, and material conditions of my clients’ lives.
+I believe that people are the experts of their own lives, and strive to centre that expertise in my sessions.
 My goal, as a therapist, is to provide a space where healing, growth and connection can occur.
 I love working with clients who are seeking meaning in their lives, who want to act but don't know where to start.

 Areas of interest